kiboschool/course-programming-2/src/lessons/abstraction/flexibility.md

 # Flexibility

-When a program has good abstraction, it is more *flexible*.
+When a program has good abstraction, it is more flexible.

 This means that when, in the future bug fixes or new features are needed, the code is easier to change.